gyrogovernance/science/docs/Findings/Analysis_Kompaneyets.md

 ## Formal Statement

 Observation at BU operates through alignment of recursive memory within the 3D+6DoF structure, producing characteristic harmonic inversions in the form of anti-aligned P₂/C₄ coefficients and phase relationships through ℓ=37 enhancement.
-These signatures enable coherent observation through the m_p = 1/(2√(2π)) aperture.
+These signatures enable coherent observation through the  m_a = 1/(2√(2π)) aperture.

 ## Conclusion